The Court provides a range of services and facilities to assist clients with translation services.

 Adult Migrant English Program providers

-To learn about AMEP or view a list of AMEP service providers in Australia, please visit the Department of Industry, Innovation and Science website or call the Skilling Australia information line on 13 38 73.
+To learn about AMEP or view a list of AMEP service providers in Australia, please visit the Department of Industry, Science, Energy and Resources website or call the Skilling Australia information line on 13 38 73.

 Code of ethics